kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

-### Alternative methods of buying USD

-- Visit a Forex Bureau and exchange your local currency for USD.
-During the current pandemic, it is not advisable to handle cash.
-So this method puts your health at risk
-- If you hold a local currency and USD account at your bank, call or visit your nearest branch and initiate the forex transfer.
-If you have activate online banking for both accounts then you can do the transaction from home
+## Comparison of bitcon backed USD wallet vs Forex vs Banks

+Three criteria are considered while comparing the best USD wallet:

++ Cost
++ Process
++ Availability/convenience

+### Cost -Rates/Spread

+The difference between the selling price and buying price of USDKES.
+The lower it is the better.
+Lower spread means there is less volatility since there is alot of willing buyers and sellers competing away till the spread becomes thin.

+   + **Banks:**
+        + Very high.
+On April 3rd 2020, one of the local banks was selling the dollar at 109, while buying at 99.
+That is a 99/109 * 100 = **10.10%**
+        + If you buy dollars at a bank today, if you want to sell them the next day, you will make a 10% loss of your money.
+For you to sell the dollars at a profit you would have to wait for the shilling to increase considerably for you to just break even
+        + The non $100 notes are shunned and are bought below market rate
+   + **Forex**
+        + High.
+On April 3rd 2020, one local forex bureau was selling dollar at 107, while buying at 100.
+That is a 7/100 * 100 = **7%**
+        + If you bought dollars at a forex bureau today, if you want to sell them the next day, you will make a 7% loss on your money.
+The dollar needs to rise by more than 7% for you to breakeven.
+        + The non $100 notes are shunned and are bought below market rate
+   + **Bitcoin**
+        + Low.
+On April 3rd 2020, the cheapest bitcoin seller was selling at a rate of ksh.
+764,000 per bitcoin while the highest buyer was buying at 752,000.
+Spread was (764000-752000) /752000 * 100 = **1.6%**

+### Process of getting dollar exposure and getting back to KSH

+This criteria looks at the steps it takes to get dollar exposure and back to KSH
++ **Banks:**
-- Visit your bank and open a USD account, also remember to activate online banking service for both of your accounts.
-Again, its not the best time to be visiting banking halls due to the current pandemic.
+    +  Open USD and KSH accounts in a bank, activate online banking for both of them.
+Do forex ebtween the two accounts
-- As the lockdown continues, most forex bureaus and banks branches will close and offer services through ATM/mobile banking/internet banking services
-- The **KEY ADVANTAGE** of a bitcoin-backed USD wallet is now eviedent since it is entirely virtual, minimum KYC is required and th market operates 24/7
+    +  Withdraw ksh in one bank account, and buy USD Over the Counter(OTC) or walk in different bank (may be with lower USDKSH) still OTC
++ **Forex:**
+    +  Walk in with local currency cash and buy physical dolllar bill
+    +  Require national ID or passport

+- **Bitcoin:**
+    +  Open accounts at bitcoin exchanges
+    +  Buy bitcoin ,tether(USDT) using exchange interface
+    +  Online transactions

+### Availability

+A measure of convenience:

++ **Banks:**
+    +  Online banking works 24/7.
+But you will use the provided rate which has 9-11% spread
+    +  If you want a better rate it has to be within working hours so that you speak to a treasury bank staff to negotiate a better rate
+    +  Other option is to walk in the banking hall within workin hours

++ **Forex**
+    + The least convenient.
+Most work within working hours
+    + Cash only
+    + No online option.
+You need to be there
+    + They have not yet solved the virtual/wallet/online problem yet

++ **Bitcoin**
+    + The most convenient
+    + Available 24/7 and 100% online
+    + No physical cash trades
+    + 24/7 access to USD wallet that you can liquidate any time
+    + Since wallets are online, it can work on any phone, or computer device

 ### End to end process of moving from local currency (KSH) to bitcoin, to USD and back to local currency(KSH)

+I have broken down this [process](/ Open accounts at bitcoin exchanges
+        +  Buy bitcoin ,tether(USDT) using exchange interface
-I have broken down the process into 9 different posts.
+        +  Online transactions) into 9 different posts.

 Post 1, 2 and 7 are done only once during initial setup.

-Then the rest are done at different times based on what you want to achieve, but are dependent on some things to have been done earlier, for example; _you can't buy tether(USDT) without having bitcoin or ethereum in the first place_ hence the the posts are numbered in the following order of operations:
+Then the rest are done at different times based on what you want to achieve, but are dependent on some things to have been done earlier, for example; _you can't buy tether(USDT) without having bitcoin or ethereum in the first place_

+The posts are listed below in their order of operations:

 1. Sign up for a localbitcoins account [click here](/signup-lbc)